rust-lang/rust/doc/tutorial.md

 > to moves.
 This is an evolving area of the language that will
 > continue to change.

-Unique boxes, when they do not contain any shared boxes, can be sent to other tasks.
+Owned boxes, when they do not contain any managed boxes, can be sent to other tasks.
 The sending task will give up ownership of the box, and won't be able to access it afterwards.
 The receiving task will become the sole owner of the box.